jibrelnetwork/ethereum-qr-code/README.md

         But QR codes are used to pass tx details between different wallets and GUI must be nice.
         Therefore unnamed input fields in GUI are not possible.
 Therefore this parameter is required.

  7. `argsDefaults` | Array | optional - Array with default values for function arguments.
+If this parameter is present - it must contain at least one element.
+We do not require to provide defaults of all args.

     1. `name` | String | **required** - Name of the argument.
 Should be equal to the name of one of arguments from `functionSignature`